Harald-U/istio101/workshop/exercise-4/README.md

     ibmcloud login
     ```

-1. Choose IBM as the Account (NOT your own)
+1. From the account list, choose IBM as the Account (NOT your own)

 1. Create the NLB host with the Istio ingress gateway's public IP address: